jpetrucciani/supreme-pancake/README.md

 *You can use any python libraries you'd like outside of `csvdiff` or any similar library*

-The basic implementation of this method should assume:
+### The basic implementation of this method should assume
 - we only care about added/removed rows, and whether or not the diff has an `error` (meaning the two files differ)
-- column order is consistent (however one test has out of order columns)
+- column order is consistent (however two tests have out of order columns)
 - columns are the same between the two files
 - row order doesn't matter
+- the inputs are always a csv (separated by commas ",")

-Modified rows should show as a removed row (the initial state of the row) and an added row (the new modified version of the row).
+*Modified rows should show as a removed row (the initial state of the row) and an added row (the new modified version of the row).*

-Further Improvements:
+## further improvements to implement
 - allow for different types of separator for the csv files
 - return columns that are missing/added if the columns don't match
 - allow for column order to be ignored